radiolise/radiolise-home/BUILD.md

 ## 1. Get necessary packages

 In order to work, radio·li·se needs some third party packages to be installed.
-Here is a list of packages you'll have to install if you want to use radio·li·se:
+If you want to use radio·li·se, You'll have to install:

-* Set up a web server software with PHP support; I recommend using Apache in combination with the corresponding PHP package
+* any web server software with PHP support; I recommend using Apache in combination with the corresponding PHP package
-* Set up Music Player Daemon
+* Music Player Daemon

 ## 2. Copy source files